zhaoshenzhai/DRP-2023/Presentation/Notes.md

 # Title page
-    - Hi everyone, so my project is related to Haoyang's in that its about surfaces, but instead making them look locally like $\R^2$, I want to make them look locally like the complex plane.
+    - Hi everyone, so my project is on Riemann surfaces, which are topological spaces that locally look like the complex plane.
-    - We call such a surface that looks locally like $\C$ a Riemann surface.
-    - Specifically, we wanted to investigate the number of different ways we can turn a surface into a Riemann surface, and we call any such way a complex structure on the surface.
+    - Generally speaking, Riemann surfaces are obtained by equipping a topological space with a complex structure, thereby making it look locally like $\C$, and we wanted to investigate the number of different ways we can turn a topological space into a Riemann surface.
+That is, the number of different complex structures on a surface.
     - To illustrate, let's look at an example.
 # Obvious one
-    - So, on $\R^2$, one way to give it a complex structure is the obvious one by sending the pair $\tpl{x,y}$ to the complex number $x+iy$.
+    - So, on $\R^2$, one way to give it a complex structure is the standard one by sending the pair $\tpl{x,y}$ to the complex number $x+iy$.
     - However, we can assign complex structures in any reasonable way we want, so why not something like this?
 # Conjugate one
     - This gives us a different complex structure on $\R^2$ since points in the plane are mapped to different complex numbers.
 # Biholomorphisms
-    - But the difference between those two is superficial.
-You basically get one by flipping the other.
+    - But those two are in some sense the same, you basically get one by flipping the other.
     - In fact, we can make this precise by saying that there is an isomorphism that preserves the complex structure, which we call a biholomorphism.
     - So we say that $\R^2$, equipped with the top complex structure, is biholomorphic to $\R^2$ equipped with the bottom one.
 # Refined question